Measurement-altered Ising quantum criticality: Introduction

+Figure~\ref{fig:protocol} summarizes our main findings, all of which we substantiate using a perturbative analytic framework supplemented by extensive numerical simulations.
+Our results collectively shed new light on the interplay between measurements and quantum criticality, and can be potentially tested experimentally in Rydberg arrays~\cite{Slagle2021,scholl2023} and presently available NISQ devices.
+In the latter realm, a hybrid of classical algorithms for representing correlated quantum states, and physical qubits that can exploit these algorithms, was recently used to create the ground state of the critical transverse-field Ising chain and measure order-parameter power-law correlations~\cite{Haghshenas23}.
+Such experimental developments bode well for future realization of measurement-altered Ising quantum criticality.

 We proceed in Sec.~\ref{sec:isingprotocol} by first reviewing the microscopic model and continuum theory used throughout, and then detailing our protocol.
 Section~\ref{sec:action} derives an effective action formalism that incorporates measurement effects into a perturbation to the Ising conformal field action.
 We critically assess the conditions under which our perturbative action formalism is expected to be valid in Sec.~\ref{sec:properties}.
 Sections~\ref{Ztilde_basis} and~\ref{Xtilde_basis} then examine consequences of our protocol with different ancilla measurement bases.
-In Sec.~\ref{sec:evenodd} we develop the formalism of symmetry-resolved measurement averages to propose a post-selection-free scheme for detecting measurement-altered Ising criticality.
+In Sec.~\ref{sec:evenodd} we develop the formalism of symmetry-resolved measurement averages for detecting measurement-altered Ising criticality and critically compare with post-selection-based schemes.
 Finally, Sec.~\ref{sec:discussion} provides a summary and outlook.